hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up hierarchical namespaces

 K8s does not come with hierarchical namespace support by default.
-There are  two components, the *HNC manager* and the optional kubectl plugin *kubectl-hns* that need to be installed in order to support hierarchical namespaces in K8s.
+There are two components, the *HNC manager* and the optional kubectl plugin *kubectl-hns* that must be installed to support hierarchical namespaces in K8s.

 #### Install the HNC manager

-The HNC manager can be installed within the control plane of the K8s cluster by typing the following commands:
+Type the following commands to install the HNC manager within the control plane of the K8s cluster:

 ```shell
 $ HNC_VERSION=v1.1.0